Clats97/ClatSecure/README.md

 ## Usage

 ### Running the Script
-1. Enter a password when prompted.
+1. Enter a password (for key deriviation) when prompted.
 The script will generate 100 AES keys, apply the encryption rounds, and display the final state in hexadecimal format.
-2. Run the script:
+2. Open the python file.

 ### Example Output
 Enter password: mypassword